 Check the Lighting

 Check all exterior lighting for proper operation, and signs of burned-out bulbs.
-While you’re at it, carefully inspect the headlight housings for signs ofinside.
+While you’re at it, carefully inspect the headlight housings for signs of a problematic buildup of condensation inside.
 A small amount of fog is considered normal, but if the headlight housings have large water droplets or pooled water inside, they’ll need to be replaced (hopefully under warranty).

 The rear light bar and LED taillight assemblies should also be triple-checked for signs of condensation, water droplets, or pooled water.
 Owners say that out-of-warranty replacement costs can be expensive.

-Some copies of the available 2.7L V6 engine experienced an, and you’ll want to make sure the unit you’re considering doesn’t have it before you buy.
+Some copies of the available 2.7L V6 engine experienced an oil pan leak, and you’ll want to make sure the unit you’re considering doesn’t have it before you buy.

 Check the engine oil level carefully, and check beneath the vehicle for signs of oil leakage on the ground beneath.
 Better, have a technician take a look during an on-the-hoist inspection, which will reveal this problem quickly.
 Some owners report multiple pan and gasket replacements may be required to remedy the leak.